sudosoph/docs/content/how-to/statuspage.md

 Section Use-Case

-The integration will notify Section Engineers of the change in alert delevery health and allow them to manually create an incident to track, document, and log the issue to resolution.
+The integration will notify Section Engineers of the change in alert delevery health and allow them to manually create an incident to log, document, and track the issue to resolution.

 StatusPage Setup